-- 1. Creating automatic SafeAssign assignment submission links for student submissions on Blackboard - a.
-Course offices/faculty are required to create assignment submission links under SafeAssign for all soft copy submissions as detailed in the guidelines. - b.
-To create a SafeAssign Assignment submission, link through option 'Create Assignment'. - c.
-Select Check Submissions for Plagiarism using SafeAssign.
-Select one or both options: - i.
-Allow students to view the SafeAssign originality reports on their submissions. - ii.
-Exclude all student submissions for assignment from the institutional or global reference databases. - d.
+- 1. Creating automatic Turnitin Assignment submission links for student submissions on Blackboard - a.
+Course offices/faculty are required to create assignment submission links under Turnitin for all soft copy submissions as detailed in the guidelines. - b.
+To create a Turnitin Assignment submission, link through option 'Turnitin Direct Assignment'. - Select the below options: - i.
+Click on File upload - ii.
+Add the overall grade - iii.
+Choose Standard Repository - iv.
+Choose Check Journals and Publications - v.
+Allow students to view the Turnitin originality reports on their submissions. - c.
 Complete the Create Assignment page and click Submit. - 2.
-Manual SafeAssign submissions by course offices for soft copy submissions of invigilated examinations or any exceptional cases - a.
+Manual Turnitin submissions by course offices for soft copy submissions of invigilated examinations or any exceptional cases - a.
 For the soft copy submissions of an invigilated examination after completion of the examination.
-The Program Coordinator is to collate all the submissions from Blackboard and submit to SafeAssign by using the 'Direct Submit' option. - b.
-Submit Papers through Direct Submit - i.
-From the Control Panel, click SafeAssign under Course Tools - ii.
-Click the Direct Submit tab. - iii.
-A list of Folders and papers will appear.
-This list includes papers already uploaded through Direct Submit.
-It is not recommended that files be deleted from Direct Submit, as this will remove them from the institutional database of existing materials. - iv.
-Navigate to a folder where the paper or papers will be uploaded. - v.
-Click Submit Papers. - vi.
-Select Upload File and browse for the file.
-Individual papers as well as papers that are grouped in a ZIP package are accepted.
-Alternatively, select Copy/Paste Document and the document text in the field. - vii.
-Select the upload options. - viii.
-Submit as Draft: A SafeAssign report will be generated.
-However, the paper will not be added to the institutional database and will not be used to check other papers. - ix.
-Skip Plagiarism Checking: Adds the papers to the institutional database without checking for content copied from other sources.
-This is useful if an Instructor wants to upload papers from an earlier course to ensure that current students are not reusing work. - c.
+The Program Coordinator is to collate all the submissions from Blackboard and submit to Turnitin Student wise. - b.
+Submit Papers directly using the link - i.
+Click on the tab where the link has been created - ii.
+Click on View Assignment. - iii.
+Click on Submit. - iv.
+Choose the student name - v.
+Enter a submission title: Student roll No. - vi.
+Select Choose File and browse for the file.
+Individual papers are accepted. - vii.
+Click on Submit.

+- c.
 If the papers you are directly submitting include images, please note that the images must not exceed 2MB or the submission may fail. - d.
 All exceptional cases will also be submitted through the above procedures.

-3. Creating 'Learn Assignment' for draft submissions of dissertations / project submissions c.
-Students submit their final works, and submissions are then included in the Institutional or Global Databases.
+3. Creating 'Learn Assignment' for draft submissions of dissertations / project submissions

 - a.
-The designated Course Coordinator creates a Learn Assignment enabling SafeAssign to check the 'Exclude Submissions' options.
+The designated Course Coordinator creates a No repository Assignment enabling Turnitin to check the 'Exclude Submissions' options.
 Students submit their pre-final 'draft' works, and these submissions are not included in the Institutional or Global Databases. - b.
-When the final submission is expected, the Course Coordinator must unselect the 'Exclude Submissions' option.
+Students submit their final works on a different link without exclude submission options (Standard Repository), and submissions are then included in the Institutional or Global Databases.

-4. Guidelines for interpreting SafeAssign scores
+4. Guidelines for interpreting Turnitin scores

 - a.
 Sentence matching scores represent the percentage probability that two phrases are the same.
 This number also reflects the probability that these two phrases are similar by chance.
 For example, a score of 90 percent means that there is a 90 percent probability that these two phrases are the same.
-There is a 10 percent probability that they are similar by chance and not because the submitted paper includes content from the existing source whether appropriately attributed or not. - b.
-The overall SafeAssign score indicates the probability that the submitted paper contains matches to existing sources.
+There is a 10 percent probability that they are similar by chance and not because the submitted paper includes content from the existing source - whether appropriately attributed or not. - b.
+The overall Turnitin score indicates the probability that the submitted paper contains matches to existing sources.
 This score is a warning indicator only.
 Review papers to see if the matches are properly attributed. - c.
 Scores below 15 percent: these papers typically include some quotes and a few common phrases or blocks of text that match other documents.
 Typically, these papers do not require further analysis as there is no evidence of plagiarism. - d.
 Scores between 15 percent and 40 percent: These papers include extensive quoted or paraphrased material, or they include plagiarism.
 Review these papers to determine if the matching text is properly referenced. - e.
 Scores over 40 percent: A very high probability exists that text in these papers was copied from other sources.
 These papers include quoted or paraphrased texts in excess and need to be reviewed for plagiarism.

-S P Jain School of Global Management DUBAI + MUMBAI + SINGAPORE + SYDNEY Student Misconduct Policy and Procedures Document Type Policy Administering Entity Vice President - Administration, Registrar, Heads of Campuses (HOCs) Latest Approval/ Amendment Date July 10, 2019 Last Approval/ Amendment Date August 23, 2018 Approval Authority Board of Directors Indicative Time of Review July 9, 2021
+S P Jain School of Global Management DUBAI • MUMBAI • SINGAPORE • SYDNEY Student Misconduct Policy and Procedures Document Type Policy Administering Entity Vice President - Administration, Registrar, Heads of Campuses (HOCs) Latest Approval/ Amendment Date July 10, 2019 Last Approval/ Amendment Date August 23, 2018 Approval Authority Board of Directors Indicative Time of Review July 9, 2021